rshtishi/payroll/department/README.md

 eureka.client.serviceUrl.defaultZone=http://localhost:8761/eureka/
 ```

 Every service registered with Eureka will have two components associated with it: the application ID and the instance ID.The application ID is used to represent a group service instance.
 In a Spring-Boot-based microservice, the application ID will always be the value set by the ```spring.application.name property```.
 The ```eureka.instance.preferIpAddress``` property tells Eureka that you want to register the service’s IP address to Eureka rather than its hostname.
 The ```eureka.client.registerWithEureka``` attribute is the trigger to tell the *Depertment* service to register itself with Eureka, and the ```eureka.client.fetchRegistry``` attribute is used to tell the Spring Eureka Client to fetch a local copy of the registry.
 Every 30 seconds, the *Depertment* service will re-contact the Eureka Server service for any changes to the registry.
-The last attribute, the ```eureka.serviceUrl.defaultZone``` attribute, holds a comma-separated list of Eureka Server services that the Gateway Server will use to resolve to service locations.
+The last attribute, the ```eureka.serviceUrl.defaultZone``` attribute, holds a comma-separated list of *Eureka Server* services that the *Employee* service will use to resolve to service locations.

 ### Configuring Communication With the *Database*